boldbi/boldbi-kubernetes/helm/README.md

          podAffinityEnable: false
       </td>
       <td>
-        Pod affinity ensures that the pods are scheduled onto nodes with matching pods.
+        Pod affinity ensures that the pods are scheduled into nodes with matching pods.
 Set this to true if you use pod affinity in your cluster
       </td>
     </tr>
         <tr>